Criminal justice reform in the United States

 Barack Obama visits FCI El Reno, 2015 as the first American president to visit a prison.

+Criminal justice reform has become a major topic of discussion in the United States as concerns routine to grow about fairness, effectiveness, and the log term impact of the system.The U.S is one of the most highly incarcerating countries in the world, and the number of people incarcerated has grown substantially over the past few decades.
+Data from (Prison Policy Initiative (2024)) show that a big number of those who have been incarcerated are serving time for non-violent offences, which poses questions about the effectiveness of harsh punishment.

 Criminal justice reform seeks to address structural issues in criminal justice systems such as racial profiling, police brutality, overcriminalization, mass incarceration, and recidivism.
-Reforms can take place at any point where the criminal justice system intervenes in citizens’ lives, including lawmaking, policing, sentencing and incarceration.
+Reforms can take place at any point where the criminal justice system intervenes in citizens' lives, including lawmaking, policing, sentencing and incarceration.
 Criminal justice reform can also address the collateral consequences of conviction, including disenfranchisement or lack of access to housing or employment, that may restrict the rights of individuals with criminal records.

 There are many organizations that advocate to reform the criminal justice system such as the ACLU, the Brennan Center for Justice, Innocence Project, Penal Reform International, The Sentencing Project, the Southern Poverty Law Center and the Vera Institute of Justice.
 These organizations use legal disputes, impact litigation and advocacy as well as educational events to make the public aware of problems with the criminal justice system and push state and federal governments toward reform.

 Beginning about 2013, highly publicised killings of Black people by police (such as the murder of George Floyd) have resulted in popular movements for police reform such as Black Lives Matter, and resulted in some reforms.